CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/search.md

 If you have a large number of lines, you can quickly find the line you need by keyword.

-The search window can be called up from the "Find Text" in the "Voice" menu, in the right-click menu of the speech list or using the shortcut key ++ctrl+f++.
+The search window can be called up from the "Find Text" in the "Voice" menu, in the right-click menu of the Speech List or using the shortcut key ++ctrl+f++.

 Press ++f3++ to continue searching for the next line ("Next") using the keyword and conditions of the previous search.